 But even if you are cautious not to leave your pet unattended for a long time, it can be challenging to keep the house spotless.
 Don’t worry, though: Here are a few basic tricks to learn when you adopt a furry friend!

-A hellish relationship: pets and carpets
+A tumultuous relationship: pets and carpets

 A young pup needs on average 6 months before being fully toilet trained.
-In other words, you will need to clean after them, especially as they might not understand immediately that the carpet isn’t the same thing than the lawn!
+In other words, you will need to clean after them, especially as they might not understand immediately that the carpet isn’t the same thing as the lawn!
 But with these handy tips for keeping your carpets clean with pets, you can get rid of most stains.
 For urine stains, you should start by patching the area with a small towel.

 Then clear out the spot with some warm water and dishwashing liquid.
 Ultimately, you’ll find it easier to keep the carpet spotless if you vacuum at least twice a week – to avoid pet hair buildups – and place a rug at each entrance to catch dirt as your pet comes in.